-The MIPLOs were informed by the QQI Generic Awards Standards and have been mapped against these standards.
+The MIPLOs were informed by the QQI Generic Awards Standards, and the Awards Standards for Honours Bachelor of Laws and Master of Laws (2014), and have been mapped against these standards.
 The panel concluded that the MIPLOs and MIMLOs have been clearly outlined and were appropriate to the level of the award.